C. P. Gurnani

-Chander Prakash Gurnani or C. P. Gurnani (born December 19, 1958) is the CEO & Managing Director of Tech Mahindra.
+Chander Prakash Gurnani or C. P. Gurnani (born 19 December 1958) is the former CEO & Managing Director of Tech Mahindra.

 Early life and education

-Gurnani was born in Neemuch, a small town in Madhya Pradesh and spent his early life in Chittorgarh, Kota, and Jaipur in Rajasthan.
-He has a degree in Chemical Engineering from the National Institute of Technology, Rourkela.
+Gurnani was born in Neemuch, a small town in Madhya Pradesh.
+He spent his early life in Chittorgarh, Kota, and Jaipur in Rajasthan.
+He has a degree in chemical engineering from the National Institute of Technology, Rourkela.

 Career

-Gurnani has been appointed as Nasscom's chairman in April 2016 for a one-year term.
+Gurnani was appointed Nasscom's chairman in April 2016 for a one-year term.

-In a career spanning 32 years, he has held several leading positions with HCL, Hewlett Packard Limited, Perot Systems (India) Limited and HCL Corporation Ltd.
+He has held several positions with HCL, Hewlett Packard Limited, Perot Systems (India) Limited and HCL Corporation Ltd.

+In December 2023, Gurnani stepped down as CEO and managing director of Tech Mahindra, where he started in 2004 and was on the board of directors for three years.